 United States: LaToya Cantrell is sworn in as mayor of New Orleans.

-Costa Rica: Carlos Alvarado is sworn in as president with his cabinet (see April 1).
+Costa Rica: Carlos Alvarado is sworn in as president with his cabinet, including Epsy Campbell as foreign minister (see April 1).

 Italy: Donato Toma takes office as president of Molise.